 - Spinal disorder related to curvature (kyphosis or lordosis)

 - Sports-related injury

 Specialized Back Care You Can Trust

-Our specialty-trained back doctor at Appalachian Orthopedics, Dr. Benjamin Knox, has a full understanding of the spine's anatomy and is dedicated to delivering an exceptional level of back care.
-Our doctor will apply his expertise directly to your situation to guide you toward treatments that help reduce pain and restore you to optimal health.
-Our back specialist always carefully considers nonsurgical options first before recommending surgery.
-Early on, he may take X-rays so that he can further study the spinal column and surrounding structures to determine which nonsurgical treatment may be right for you, such as physical therapy or injections.
-If surgery is ultimately needed, rest assured that our back surgeon is fellowship-trained specifically in spine surgery and will use his advanced skills along with our state-of-the-art technology to perform a surgical procedure that can help reduce or eliminate your pain and help you gain the use of your back again.
+Our specialty-trained back doctors at Appalachian Orthopedics, Dr. Benjamin Knox and Dr. Matthew Lamagna, have a full understanding of the spine's anatomy and are dedicated to delivering an exceptional level of back care.
+Our doctors will apply their expertise directly to your situation to guide you toward treatments that help reduce pain and restore you to optimal health.
+Our back specialists always carefully consider nonsurgical options first before recommending surgery.
+Early on, they may take X-rays so that they can further study the spinal column and surrounding structures to determine which nonsurgical treatment may be right for you, such as physical therapy or injections.
+If surgery is ultimately needed, rest assured that our back surgeon is specialty-trained in spine surgery and will use advanced skills along with our state-of-the-art technology to perform a surgical procedure that can help reduce or eliminate your pain and help you gain the use of your back again.

-Working alongside our back surgeon, our licensed physical therapists provide a full and comprehensive set of outpatient orthopedic rehabilitation services.
+Working alongside our back surgeon and nonsurgical back specialist, our licensed physical therapists provide a full and comprehensive set of outpatient orthopedic rehabilitation services.
 They treat each patient's problem individually through an evaluation to design a specific treatment plan with the overall goal of restoring function and enhancing one's quality of life.